Alexander Technique in Barcelona for actors, performers, and anyone under pressure.

 For actors, this has direct consequences on performance:

-Clearer objectives and actions – less “acting,” more doing
+Clearer objectives and actions – less overthinking.

 Emotional availability – without forcing or blocking